acritelli/aws-labs/lab_4_app_mgmt_instance.md

 4. Install web software: yum install -y httpd php php-mysql
 5. Install mysql: yum install -y mysql
     * MySQL is used to remotely connect to the RDS instance and create a new table
+6. Enable the EPEL repository: yum-config-manager --enable epel
+    * This is necessary to install the stress tool
-6. Install CPU stress testing tool: yum install -y stress-ng
+6. Install CPU stress testing tool: yum install -y stress
-    * We will use stress-ng to run CPU stress tests on the instances in our Auto Scaling Group (ASG)
+    * We will use stress to run CPU stress tests on the instances in our Auto Scaling Group (ASG)

 ## Step 3: Mount the EFS share